nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 An `ObservabilityPolicy` can be attached to an HTTPRoute.

-The policy will only take effect if a [GatewaySettings](gateway-settings.md) configuration has been linked to the GatewayClass.
+The policy will only take effect if an [NginxProxy](gateway-settings.md) configuration has been linked to the GatewayClass.
 Otherwise, the `ObservabilityPolicy` should not be `Accepted`.

 Future: Attached to an HTTPRoute rule, using a [sectionName](https://gateway-api.sigs.k8s.io/geps/gep-713/#apply-policies-to-sections-of-a-resource).